Updated 23 July 2014.

 9. What will the weather be like?

 Bhutan, like many countries in the world, is experiencing some climate change.
 Broadly speaking Summers (June-mid-September) are warm, humid and wetter and Winters (Dec-early March) cooler and dry.
-Winter nights are cold however the days are clear, sunny and surprisingly mild in the valleys and only averaging 2 snow falls per annum.
-The wettest month is August.
-You will find a climate chart on our website and also one is sent in our Pre-Departure Kits.
+Winter nights are cold however the days are often clear, sunny and surprisingly mild in the valleys.
+The western valleys only average 2 snow falls per annum.
+The wettest period is August/early September.
+You will find a climate chart on our website and also one is sent in our Pre-Departure Kit.

 10. What gifts can we take for the local children?

 The Bhutanese wish to discourage gifts of any kind be given to individual children to avoid promoting a culture of begging.
 A gift of coloured pens/pencils etc given to a local schoolteacher is appropriate.
 Even better is a gift such as an oral hygiene kit (toothbrush, toothpaste, floss and mouthwash) or donate some warm clothing/shoes when you leave.
 By purchasing a Bhutan travel package from Bhutan & Beyond a contribution of 1% of our revenue is made on your behalf, to the charity motorcycle club ‘The Dragon Riders’, who schedule 3-4 charity rides per year to support remote villagers with donations of food, fuel, blankets and clothes.
 You can find more information on The Dragon Riders charity group here.